 one another’s fruit (Mat 7,16-20).
 However, we are not encouraged to take

-our fruit before God and say, ‘Look what I’ve done; I am your child
+our fruit before God and say, ‘I am your child

 because of this.’
 He knows those who are His, regardless of what we do,

-yet “everyone who names the name of the Lord is to abstain from
+yet “Everyone who names the name of the Lord is to abstain from

 wickedness” (2Tim 2-19).
-We don’t need to prove anything to God, and we
+We don’t need to prove anything to God.
+Works prove to our fellow man and faith proves to God that

 (159f) Works of the devil